Appledee/Learning-the-learning/README.md

-# Learning-the-learning
+## Learning-the-learning
 A learning methodology

--Repeat, think and write down what you have learnt.
+- Repeat, think and write down what you have learnt.

 # You can become an expert on something in a way that is more effecient than 10,000 hours theory.